 If personal data is received in an unsolicited manner (either intentionally or accidentally), our process is that the source of the information will be notified (unless the source of information appears suspicious according to our IT policies) and then the personal data received will be deleted without delay (within 30 days of receipt).
 A near-miss will also be documented internally by us for audit purposes, specifying the source and a brief description of the type of data received.

-If data is anonymised in such a manner that the data subject is no longer identifiable, then the GDPR does not concern the processing of such anonymous information.
+If data is anonymised in such a manner that the data subject is no longer identifiable, then the DPA 2018 does not concern the processing of such anonymous information.